Alan Billings

-Alan Roy Billings (born 7 October 1942) is an Anglican priest and Labour politician who is currently the South Yorkshire Police and Crime Commissioner.
+Alan Roy Billings (born 7 October 1942) is an Anglican priest and Labour politician who served as the South Yorkshire Police and Crime Commissioner from 2014 to 2024.

 Early life and education

 Billings was born into a working-class family in Leicester in 1942.
 His father, Paul Billings, worked at Imperial Typewriters and his mother, Dorothy (née Siddons), at Byfords Hosiery.
 He was educated at Wyggeston Grammar School for Boys, Leicester.
 He went on to study Theology and Philosophy at Emmanuel College, Cambridge (1962-5), receiving a BA degree.
 He holds a Certificate in Education from Bristol University and further degrees from Leicester University and the New York Theological Seminary.

 Career

 Billings trained as a priest at Lincoln Theological College.
 He was ordained deacon and priest in Leicester Cathedral and was curate at St Mary, Knighton, Leicester.
 He was an elected member of Leicester City Council for three years.

 He served as a parish priest in Sheffield at St Silas, Broomhall, and St Mary, Beighton.
 He then became Head of Religious and Social Studies at Broadway School, Barnsley, before returning to parish ministry as Vicar of St Mary, Walkley.

 While a parish priest in Sheffield he was also a member of Sheffield City Council, becoming Deputy Leader when David Blunkett was Leader (1975–86), and a member of the governing body of Sheffield City Polytechnic.
 The later years were times of conflict between local authorities and the government of Margaret Thatcher.

 He was a member of the Archbishops' Commission on Urban Priority Areas which produced the report Faith in the City, following the inner-city riots of 1981 (1983-5).

-He was Vice Principal of Ripon College, Cuddesdon, Oxford, an Anglican theological college, and Director of the Oxford Institute for Church and Society (1986–92).
+He was Vice Principal of Ripon College Cuddesdon, Oxford, an Anglican theological college, and Director of the Oxford Institute for Church and Society (1986–92).
 He became Principal of the West Midlands Ministerial Training Course and Acting Principal of Queens College, Birmingham, an ecumenical theological college (1991-4).
 He then returned to parish ministry as Vicar of St George, Kendal, Cumbria.

-He was an honorary Senior Research Fellow of Lancaster University and Director of the Centre for Ethics and Religion (1994-2007), researching the contribution of inter-faith activities towards community cohesion and the attitude of 15 year olds to people of another faith in North West mill towns.
+He was an honorary Senior Research Fellow of Lancaster University and Director of the Centre for Ethics and Religion (1994–2007), researching the contribution of inter-faith activities towards community cohesion and the attitude of 15 year olds to people of another faith in North West mill towns.

 He has held a number of positions in the public sector.
-He was a board member of the Funding Agency for Schools (1997-9); a Schools Adjudicator (1999-2006); a member of the Home Office Community Cohesion Panel (2002-4).
+He was a board member of the Funding Agency for Schools (1997-9); a Schools Adjudicator (1999–2006); a member of the Home Office Community Cohesion Panel (2002-4).
 He was a board member of the Youth Justice Board for England and Wales (2004–11), Chair of the Cumbria Courts Board and a member of the England Committee of the Big Lottery Fund (2007–13).

 He has been a contributor to BBC Radio 4's Thought for the Day.

 He is a Fellow of the Royal Society of Arts and an emeritus canon of Carlisle Cathedral.